 Skip to main content

 The Open Execution Engine (OEE) is the reference implementation of the Sigil Open Framework’s enforcement specification.
-It implements every required primitive — policy evaluation via Sigil Lex, Intent Attestation issuance, consensus hold management, and gated RPC/bundler execution — and is the engine Sigil Core publishes and operates at sign.sigilcore.com.
+The specification defines policy evaluation via Sigil Lex, Intent Attestation issuance, consensus hold management, and gated RPC/bundler execution.
+OEE is the engine Sigil Core publishes and operates at sign.sigilcore.com; deployment-specific conformance evidence must be verified independently.
 OEE is one valid SOF signer.
 It is not the only valid one.
 The Conformance Contract defines what any third-party signer — audit firm, custodian, enterprise security team — must implement to interoperate with the same governance stack.
 This page describes how OEE meets that contract.
 OEE itself is domain-agnostic.
 It does not know what industry you are deploying in.
 It does not know what your agent is trying to accomplish.
 It knows only what your policy permits — and it enforces that, deterministically, on every intent.
 Domain-specific behavior lives in verticals — pre-configured OEE deployments that inherit these enforcement primitives and add domain-tuned policy templates and integration examples on top.

 How OEE Enforces Execution